 It’s usually in your best interest to hire an attorney when ending a marriage, and that goes extra when trying to protect a business from divorce.

-Professionals help untangle the mess and ensure you wind up with a fair deal.
+Professionals help untangle the mess and ensure you get a fair deal.
 You may even want to enlist a financial specialist or forensic accountant to run the numbers.

-Related Reading: How Much Does Divorce Cost in Washigton State?
+Related Reading: How Much Does Divorce Cost in Washington State?